aGenius05/vscode-quick-select/README.md

 <kbd>⌘</kbd><kbd>k</kbd> <kbd><</kbd>

 This also selects the matching tag.
+The cursor has to be inside the tag.

 <kbd>⌘</kbd><kbd>k</kbd> <kbd>></kbd>